A New Era of Galaxy AI is Coming — Here’s a Glimpse

-(MENAFN- Asdaa-amman) Internet at your fingertips.
+(MENAFN- Asdaa BCW) Internet at your fingertips.
 A camera in your pocket.
 And then, artificial intelligence improving your everyday life.

 Samsung Galaxy helped democratize internet access and turned cameras into a communication tool we can’t live without.
 Even as all eyes are on AI, some of its best benefits haven’t come to mobile technology yet.
 Galaxy is about to change that.